thomazbastiaanssen/Tjazi/README.md

 The third table should be a binary adjacency matrix with the column names of `tableY` as rows and the column names of `tableX` as columns.
-Such an adjacency matrix is provided in the `anansi` library and is referred to as a dictionary (because you use it to look up which metabolites interact with which functions).
+Such an adjacency matrix is provided in the `anansi` library and is referred to as a `dictionary` (because you use it to look up which metabolites interact with which functions).
+We can load it using `data(dictionary)`.

 Though this example uses metabolites and functions, `anansi` is able to handle any type of ’omics data, as long as there is a dictionary available.
-Because of this, anansi uses the type-naive nomenclature `tableY` and `tableX`.
+Because of this, `anansi` uses the type-naive nomenclature `tableY` and `tableX`.
 The Y and X refer to the position these measurements will have in the linear modeling framework: